devplanet-dp/firebase-video-upload/README.md

 Please enter the 6 digit code you received at +45 •• •• •• 42:
 ```
- Once all this completed **fastlane** asks to enter the app's **bundle ID**. **Bundle ID** should be a unique one which is not previously used in App Store.
+ Once all this completed **fastlane** asks to enter the app's **bundle ID**. **Bundle ID** should be a unique one which is not previously used in the App Store.

  ![Create bundle id](https://i.imgur.com/byAfTx7.png)

-Then fastlane will ask to submit a app name.
+Then fastlane will ask you to submit an app name.
 App name should not be more than 30 characters and need to be unique.

+If the app name is unavailable, the process will complete without an error.
 Go to the Apple Developer Portal and App Store connect.
 Then you see the magic.
 Your app has been created there.
+You know how many individual steps you need to perform to create and register new apps on iTunes Connect/Developerportal.
+Fastlane **produce** have the ability to automate this process, all from within the command line.

 ![Apple Developer Portal](https://i.imgur.com/0UoM1Zn.png)